ShawnXxy/pig_game/README.md

 New rules add:
---add another dice
+- add another dice
---lose all scores if rolls two 6 in a row
+- lose all scores if rolls two 6 in a row
---add an input field to the HTML wher players can set the winning score
+- add an input field to the HTML wher players can set the winning score